AlexandreDeBarros/SpyGex/README.md

 ## Acknowledgments

-- A special thanks to the main contributors: Inkoming and Karsov91, for their significant contributions to the development of this project.
+- A special thanks to the main contributors: @Inkoming and @Karsov91, for their significant contributions to the development of this project.